nmraz/corrosios/README.md

 These will open a QEMU window with screen output and direct serial output to your terminal.
 You can also run a headless build or redirect serial output with the `--headless` and `--serial` flags; see the help message for more details.

+**Notes:**

+- Plaim emulation (instead of KVM) should also work; run `cargo qemu` without `--kvm`.

-**Note:** The first time this command is run, it will download the necessary toolchain and dependencies over the internet.
+- The first time this command is run, it will download the necessary toolchain and dependencies over the internet.
 Subsequent builds should run offline.

+- If you'd rather not use rustup, make sure you are using the exact nightly Rust version specified in `rust-toolchain.toml`.

+- Debugging support requires `gdb` to be installed as well.

+## Current status

+The kernel currently contains a physical and virtual memory manager and is capable of displaying a blue screen when it boots.

 ## Cargo Subcommands and `hosttools`